EvianMcKeown/EvianMcKeown/README.md

 **Software Engineer**

-Computer Science graduate with strong foundations in software engineering, algorithms, data structures, and backend systems development.
-Experienced in Python, Java, and C#, with a focus on building performance-conscious, well-tested solutions to complex real-world problems.
+Computer Science graduate - Experienced in Python, Java, and C#, with a focus on building performance-conscious, well-tested solutions to complex real-world problems.
 Comfortable troubleshooting technical issues across the full stack and documenting systems clearly.
-A collaborative and flexible team player seeking a graduate or junior software engineering role delivering quality solutions for clients.

 ---